datacite/mds/README.md

 ### src/main/resources/META-INF/spring/database.properties

-your database configuration.

-SQL for creating user in Oracle:

-    create user datacite identified by <<HERE YOUR PASS>>;
-    grant connect, resource to datacite;
+your database configuration, password etc as you typed then creating the users.

 ### src/test/resources/META-INF/spring/database.properties

 your test database configuration.
 This database is recreated from scratch every time test run via "mvn clean test"

-SQL for creating user in Oracle:

-    create user datacite_test identified by <<HERE YOUR PASS>>;
-    grant connect, resource to datacite_test;

 ### src/main/resources/META-INF/spring/handle.properties

 Handle service authentication info.
-If you don't know what to put here check DataCite wiki.
+If you don't know what to put here check DataCite wiki (only for members) or setup your own Handle Service.

 ### src/main/resources/META-INF/spring/email.properties

 your SMTP settings.
+Use your own SMPT or check DataCite wiki.

 ### src/main/resources/META-INF/spring/xml-validator.properties